Wick rotation derivation for weak values of the density and time-dependent density functional theory

 \section{Summary}

-If one had classical physics but no notion of quantum mechanics, then a single assumption of cyclic imaginary time could go a long way towards reproducing the dynamic predictions of quantum mechanics.
-Putting aside the question of whether to consider cyclic imaginary time to be an element of reality or just a robust mathematical symmetry (the reader may remain agnostic), the partition function of a ring polymer type particle in thermal-space (imaginary time) would necessarily be equation (\ref{part1}).
-The SCFT equations that are equivalent to static KS-DFT arise from this partition function, and so all predictions of static QM are obtained through the Hohenberg-Kohn and Mermin DFT theorems.

-If cyclic imaginary time is defined to behave exactly like linear real time except for the cyclicity and complexity, then the SCFT equations automatically give dynamic equations which we have shown to be equivalent to those of TDDFT.
-Again, through the Runge-Gross theorem, the single assumption of the symmetry of time and cyclic imaginary time produces the same predictions as dynamic QM.\footnote{See footnote \ref{note2}.} Our development respects causality and the directionality of time, but like other TDDFT derivations, an initial state dependence remains.
-We have shown that the combination of the equilibrium static results and the ground state dynamic results give us an expression for the time and temperature-dependent single particle density $n({\bf r},\beta,t)$ given by equation (\ref{dens8}), and in section \ref{sec-Theory} and the appendix we have shown that this density can be expressed as proportional to a ring polymer propagator, as given in equations (\ref{qbt}) and (\ref{dens10}).
-So the classical ring polymer ontology is preserved in the dynamic case without assumptions in addition to the real time $\leftrightarrow$ cyclic imaginary time symmetry.
-More generally, the formula for the quantum weak value also arises spontaneously from the assumption of this symmetry.
+The partition function of a ring polymer type particle in thermal-space (imaginary time) is given by equation (\ref{part1}).
+The SCFT equations that are equivalent to time-independent KS-DFT arise from this partition function, and so all predictions of time-independent QM are obtained through the Hohenberg-Kohn and Mermin DFT theorems.
+If cyclic imaginary time is defined to mathematically correspond exactly to linear real time, except for the cyclicity and complexity, then the SCFT equations automatically give dynamic equations which we have shown to be equivalent to those of TDDFT.
+Through the Runge-Gross theorem, the assumption of the isomorphism between equations involving time and those involving cyclic imaginary time produces the same predictions as time-dependent QM.\footnote{See footnote \ref{note2}.} Our development respects causality, and like other TDDFT derivations, an initial state dependence remains, as do some aspects of the $v$-representability problem.
+We have shown that the dynamic results may be generalized to give us an expression for the temperature- and time-dependent single particle density $n({\bf r},\beta,t)$ as equation (\ref{dens7}), and, in section \ref{sec-finiteT} we have shown that this density can be expressed as proportional to a ring polymer propagator, given by equation (\ref{dens8}).
+More generally, the formula for the quantum weak value also arises spontaneously from the assumption of this mathematical correspondence.